Abnormal placenta size is a risk factor for stillbirth and

 The Placenta attaches to the uterine wall and provides nutrients and oxygen to the baby through the umbilical cord.

 A baby can outgrow its placenta.
 Like a car driving with no gas gauge, a pregnancy loss can occur without warning.
 There is not always reduced movement or warning signs.
 These losses can be sudden, unexpected, and too often go unexplained.
+Half of stillbirths result from conditions affecting the placenta.

 Read the research